IT services firm to be Qatar's first to use book building for IPO

-The company, part-owned by telecom operator Ooredoo ORDS.QA, said it is selling 50% of its share capital in a public-share sale with a planned listing on the Qatar Stock Exchange.
+The company, part-owned by telecom operator Ooredoo ORDS.QA, said it was selling 50% of its share capital in a public-share sale with a planned listing on the Qatar Stock Exchange.

-The IPO process, which begins this month, will allow the company to offer a price range to test investors’ appetite and determine the IPO price.
+The IPO process, which begins this month, will allow the company to offer a price range to test investor appetite and determine the IPO price.

+Qatari investment bank QInvest is acting as listing advisor and offering manager on the deal, it said.

-Qatar introduced the regulations for book building in February 2021 to help entice foreign investors and elevate its status towards a developed market.
+Qatar introduced regulations for book-building in February 2021 to help attract foreign investors and elevate its status towards a developed market.

 Until now, the standard practice in Qatar has been for a company to set a price based on feedback from two independent valuation reports.